karlobermeyer/image-segmentation-with-sparse-labels/README.md

 loss.
-Not surprisingly, the segmentation performance was far below SOTA (State Of The Art), but the model from the training run with `2*n` half-labeled images did perform slightly better than the model from the training run with `n` images. *Further work is in progress to test the effect for improved training schemes where the models have close to SOTA performance.*
+Not surprisingly, the segmentation performance was far below SOTA (State Of The Art), but the model from the training run with `2*n` half-labeled images did perform slightly better than the model from the training run with `n` images.
+Metrics tables and visualizations can be viewed in [this notebook](notebooks/03--compare_experiment_runs.ipynb).
+In the next set of experiments, when we train all layers, we expect that the performance gain from using sparse labels will be much greater because the final network layer represents more localized structure, but the information shared across image halves is more global. *Further work is in progress to test the sparse labeling effect for improved training schemes where the models achieve near-SOTA performance.*

 ## Table of Contents